mitang01/LME-workflow/README.md

 </p>
 </details>

+It is very likely that the full model fails to converge or is overly/singularly fitted.
+So then, I should go with:

 ## Step 4 Reduce the model

-* Try one of the following methods:
+* Try one of the following methods each time:
   - reduce it as an addition model if the full model is an interaction model has no significant interaction effect.
   - remove less interesting predictors.
   - remove certain levels of a predictor.